hennesre/jobhuntengine/interview_prep_framework.md

 **Company-Specific:**
 1. "Why [Company]?" - *Specific angle based on research*
 2. "What do you know about our product?" - *Key points to hit*

+**Answers to Develop:**
+[List any questions above that don't have Answer Bank coverage and should be developed]

 ---